Harnack Inequalities and Ergodicity of Stochastic Reaction-Diffusion Equation in $L^p$: Coupling and Moments' Estimations

 The above uniform estimate, in combination with the condition \eqref{wa1} of $W_A$ in Assumption \ref{ap-wa}, implies the global existence of a mild solution $Z$ to Eq. \eqref{Z} on $[0, T]$ in $\CC([0,T]; L^p) \cap L^{q+p-2}(0, T; L^{q+p-2})$ $\pp$-a.s.
-Taking into account the relation $X=Z+W_A$ and the condition \eqref{wa1}, we obtain a global mild solution $X$ to Eq. \eqref{see}.
+Considering the relation $X=Z+W_A$ and the condition \eqref{wa1}, we obtain a global mild solution $X$ to Eq. \eqref{see}.

 To show the continuous dependence \eqref{con}, let us note that

 Testing $p |X_t^x-X_t^y|^{p-2} (X_t^x-X_t^y)$ on the above equation, using integration by parts formula, and applying the condition \eqref{f}, we obtain